Grad PLUS Loan Program

 Federal Direct Grad PLUS Loan Repayment

 Repayment can be managed on the website of your loan servicer, which will be assigned to you by the U.S. Department of Education.
 While the interest rate on the loan is fixed, interest starts accruing on the loan at the time of disbursement to Hofstra University.
-Payments can be deferred until after graduation while you are enrolled at least half time.
+Payments can be deferred until after graduation while you are enrolled at least half time (there will be a 6 month grade period before the first payment is due).
 Accrued interest can be paid quarterly while you are in school or capitalized (added) the loan when you enter repayment if you prefer.
 You will accrue future interest based on the higher principle balance while in repayment.
 The U.S. Department of Education has a loan repayment calculator you can use to help estimate your loan repayment options.

 Credit approval is based on federally mandated criteria, not a credit score.
 In order to qualify, you must not have any of the following items on your credit report: